nachiketttt/esp32-nucleo-crossdev-comm/003_UART/README.md

 # UART/USART Cross-Platform Communication between STM32 Nucleo-F446RE ↔ ESP32

-Simple UART echo program that sends the same data sent back to the sender deployed between a bare-metal STM32 USART1 driver and an
-ESP-IDF UART2 driver on the ESP32, tested with both polling and interrupt-driven (IT) APIs on the STM32 side
+Simple UART echo program that sends the same data back to the sender deployed between a bare-metal STM32 USART1 driver and an ESP-IDF UART2 driver on the ESP32, tested with both polling and interrupt-driven (IT) APIs on the STM32 side